StegSchreck/AngularCV/README.md

 * `localization`: whether to offer the visitor of the website to switch the localization language

 ### Localization
 By switching the `default_language` feature toggle (see above), you can define which language to choose for navigation menu entries, page titles, etc. You can also let the user switch the language by activating the `localization` feature toggle.
 You will still need to adapt your data in `src/app/cv-item/cv-items.data.ts` to adapt the same language.

 ## Angular Basics
 See the [Angular basic guide](ANGULAR.md) for the basics.
 For more information, visit the [Angular](https://angular.io/) website.

 ## Deployment to Production
 <p align="center">
   <img src="https://github.com/StegSchreck/AngularCV/blob/master/src/assets/img/AngularCV_Deployment.png" width="450px">
 </p>

-After you cloned/forked this project and adjusted it to your needs (and configuring with your data), you might want to deploy it in order to make it available to anyone.
+After you cloned/forked this project and adjusted it to your needs (configured with your data), you might want to deploy it in order to make it available to anyone.

 See my [AWS deployment guide](DEPLOYMENT_ON_AWS.md) for a possible way how to achieve this with [Amazon Web Services (AWS)](https://aws.amazon.com/).